first 30 days after launch

 Week 3 Checkpoint

 By Day 21, you should know: Which channel is your strongest?
 How many active users or paying customers do you have?
-Are early users actually using the product, or did they sign up and disappear?
+Are early users using the product, or did they sign up and disappear?
 What's the one insight from Week 3 that changes your approach for Week 4?

-Week 4: Decide What's Next (Days 22 to 30)
+Week 4: How Do You Decide What's Next?
+(Days 22 to 30)

-The experimental phase isn't over, but you now have enough data to make real decisions.
+The experimental phase isn't over, but you now have enough data to make decisions.
 Week 4 is about assessing what the first three weeks taught you and building a plan for the next 30 days based on evidence instead of guesses.

 Audit Your Numbers

 Pull together the data from all four weeks.
 Total signups.
 Conversion rate from visitor to signup.
 Which channels produced which results.
 How many of your signups became active users.
 How many converted to paid.
 Write it all down in one place.
-How to Know Which Marketing Tactic Actually Worked
+How to Know Which Marketing Tactic Worked

 If you have paying customers, look at what they have in common.
 Did they come from the same channel?
 Do they share a demographic or company size?
 Did they describe the problem the same way?
 Patterns in your first 10 customers tell you where your next 50 will come from.